KwanLab/Autometa/docs/source/running-autometa.rst

         // See https://www.nextflow.io/docs/latest/executor.html#htcondor for more configuration options.
     }

-More parameters that are available for the slurm executor are listed in the nextflow executor `docs for HTCondor <https://www.nextflow.io/docs/latest/executor.html#htcondor>`_.
+More parameters that are available for the htcondor executor are listed in the nextflow executor `docs for HTCondor <https://www.nextflow.io/docs/latest/executor.html#htcondor>`_.

 .. _nextflow: https://www.nextflow.io/
 .. _Docker: https://www.docker.com/